Exhibiting the Advanced Conductive Mesh, a New Structural Electrode Component for Next-Generation Batteries, at the 66th Battery Symposium

 The results of the demonstration using batteries for microdrones were also released

-One of the main targets for the "advanced conductive mesh" is batteries for micro-drones used for infrastructure inspection.
-At this exhibition, we also presented the verification results obtained from actually prototyping batteries for drones.
-The achievement of approximately twice the flight time compared to commercially available products of the same weight attracted considerable attention from visitors.
+One of the main applications for the advanced conductive mesh is in batteries for micro-drones used in infrastructure inspection.
+At the exhibition, we also presented the verification results from prototype drone batteries, demonstrating approximately twice the flight time of commercially available battery packs of the same weight.
+This result attracted significant attention from visitors.

-Many people visited the I-PEX booth at this exhibition.
-This was our second consecutive year exhibiting, and the number of visitors increased by more than 1.5 times compared to last year.
-Researchers from major automobile manufacturers, domestic and international battery manufacturers, and universities and research institutions showed interest in the structure and provided samples, which once again made us realize the growing interest in our technology.
+We were thrilled to welcome so many visitors to the I-PEX booth this year.
+This was our second consecutive year exhibiting, and the visitor numbers grew by more than 1.5 times, with strong interest from major automobile manufacturers, battery manufacturers in Japan and abroad, and researchers from leading universities and institutions.
+Many expressed curiosity about the underlying structure and inquired about sample availability, reaffirming the growing interest in our technology.

-Given the nature of the components used inside batteries, a major challenge was capturing visitors' attention at a glance.
-However, the hands-on exhibits and the release of empirical data from actual prototypes proved successful, leading to fruitful discussions with many experts in the battery and energy fields.
+Given the nature as an internal battery component, capturing visitors' attention at first glance was a key challenge.
+Our hands-on displays and the release of empirical data from actual prototypes proved to be the right approach, sparkling meaningful discussions with many experts in the battery and energy fields.

 Future Outlook

-Through this exhibition, we were able to reaffirm the industry's high expectations and potential for "advanced conductive mesh."
+Through this exhibition, we were able to reaffirm the industry's high expectations and potential for the advanced conductive mesh.

-The "advanced conductive mesh" is a new structural electrode component for next-generation batteries that combines I-PEX's plating and surface treatment technologies cultivated in connector manufacturing with the three-dimensional structural characteristics of nonwoven fabric.
+The advanced conductive mesh is a new structural electrode component for next-generation batteries that combines I-PEX's plating and surface treatment technologies cultivated through connector manufacturing with the three-dimensional structural characteristics of non-woven fabric.

-By filling the gaps inside the current collector with active material, we aim to increase the contact area, suppress interfacial peeling, extend the lifespan, and increase the capacity.
-Starting with applications for micro-drones for infrastructure inspection, we are expanding its application to various fields.
+By filling the internal gaps of current collector with active material, the technology is designed to increase the contact area, suppress interfacial delamination, and ultimately deliver longer battery life and higher capacity.
+Starting with applications for micro-drones for infrastructure inspection, we are expanding into a broad range of applications.

-If you are involved in the development of next-generation batteries, or if you are interested in receiving samples of our "advanced conductive mesh" or in a partnership, please feel free to contact I-PEX.
+Whether you are developing next-generation batteries, are interested in receiving samples of our advanced conductive mesh or in a partnership, please feel free to contact I-PEX.

 About I-PEX Inc.